Financial Empowerment and Resilience Network (FERN)

 The Financial Empowerment and Resilience Network (FERN) was a program providing interactive online financial capability workshops, support and referrals for people wanting to increase their financial wellbeing and resilience.
 The program commenced in 2021 and was relaunched in 2024 after a brief pause, before concluding in mid-2025.

-FERN was distinctive in that, despite its focus on working with people on low incomes, it has no eligibility restrictions.
+FERN was distinctive in that, despite its focus on working with people on low incomes, it had no eligibility restrictions.
 It aimed to addresses the gap between support for those in urgent financial crisis who may meet eligibility criteria for emergency support and those in a position to seek financial planning advice.

 This model was informed by: